fleetdm/fleet/handbook/company/communications.md

 ## Google Drive

-Fleet uses Google Drive in order to keep files correctly bucketed and as accesable as possible for all team members.
-Here are some best practices for to keep in mind:
+Fleet uses Google Drive to keep files correctly bucketed and accessible for team members.
+When adding a file, you can:
-- Check for existing files defore uploading to avoid duplication.
+- Check for existing files to avoid duplication.
-- Avoid breaking google drive links when uploading new versions of existing files.
-In most cases, you can update files by using the "Manage versions" option (in the right click menu) so links continue to work.
+- Avoid breaking Google Drive links.
+In some cases, you can update files by using the "Manage versions" option (in the right-click menu) so that links continue to work.

 ## Email relays